openshift-labs/learn-katacoda/middleware/middleware-quarkus/reactive-sql/04-package-and-run.md

 To do that, let use configuration profiles, Quarkus allows you to have multiple configuration profiles, so in our case we can have one for developers prefixed with %dev. and then one for our production.

-Open the application properties and replace all the lines with the new application.properies config as stated below.
+Open the application.properties `src/main/resources/application.properties` {{open}} and replace all the lines with the new application.properies config as stated below.

 <pre>
 %dev.quarkus.datasource.url=vertx-reactive:postgresql://database.default.svc:5432/sampledb